jackiehjm/stx-docs/doc/source/dist_cloud/kubernetes/reinstalling-a-subcloud-with-redfish-platform-management-service.rst

 =============================================================

 For subclouds with servers that support Redfish Virtual Media Service
-\(version 1.2 or higher\), you can use the Central Cloud's CLI to reinstall the ISO and bootstrap subclouds from the Central Cloud.
+\(version 1.2 or higher\), you can use the Central cloud's CLI to reinstall the ISO and bootstrap subclouds from the Central cloud.

 .. caution::

    All application and data on the subcloud will be lost after reinstallation.

+   Any records of |FPGA| device image updates on the subcloud will be lost.
+   You will need to reapply the |FPGA| device image update orchestration procedure.
+For more information, see :ref:`Device Image Update Orchestration
+   <device-image-update-orchestration>`.

 .. rubric:: |context|